kalinochkind/vkbot/README.md

 `-d`: logging to MySQL (`mysql.connector` required)

-`-w`: reply only to users from the white list (comma-separated list of ids or domains)
+`-w`: reply only to users from the white list (comma-separated list of ids, domains or full names)

 `-s`: run a script from `scripts` directory